Maryland Dog Bite Lawyer

 Who Is Liable After a Dog Bite?

-Demanding damages from an attacking dog’s owner is often more difficult under Maryland dog bite law than it is in other states, because Maryland does not always hold owners liable for their dog’s vicious behavior.
-However, you may be able to establish liability if you can prove that the owner showed disregard for local laws or otherwise failed to protect innocent people from their dog.
+You may be able to establish liability if you can prove that the owner showed disregard for local laws or otherwise failed to protect innocent people from their dog.
 In addition, if the owner should reasonably have known that their dog was dangerous for any reason - including a history of aggression - then they are strictly liable for any damage caused by their dog’s actions.
-To find out if you can hold a dog’s owner responsible for your injuries, read here.

 If you feel like you need some legal help, contact our Dog Bite Law attorney to schedule a free case evaluation today.